THE TRUTH ABOUT ADOPTION TRAUMA

-WHAT IS ADOPTION TRAUMA?
+WHAT MAKES ADOPTION UNIQUE?

 *If you or someone you know is experiencing a crisis, please call your local emergency services or contact one of these emergency resources.

-*Take the PTSD Self-Screen and get help today.
+PTSD Self-Screen and get help today.

 ADOPTION TRAUMA TIPS

-SAFETY
+• SAFETY

 Safety is perhaps the most important goal in managing Adoption Trauma.
 Survivors often say they don’t trust themselves.
 Developing a sense of safety within first helps them reconnect and reintegrate their sense of self.

-COMMUNITY
+• COMMUNITY

 People are inherently social beings.
 Growth and success occur in relationship with one’s environment.
 Building a strong support system is critical to long-lasting management of the trauma we experience.

-RESOURCES
+• RESOURCES

 The constant threat of human rights violations, lack of citizenship, and protections against exploitation and commodification have led to valuable resources to help connect and support those impacted by adoption.